tamhoang1412/backend-swe-interview-questions/CONTRIBUTING.md

 ```

 We also have a GitHub action to help if your file changes in the commits and pull requests are formatted correctly.

+# Closing

+We would love to have you in the list of contributors and thank you for your contribution.
+Happy coding!